Mwpereira/Routing-Algorithms-Visualizer/info/README.md

 own tables of the shortest distances.
 These routers communicate with each other from time to time and exchange these tables and find better paths to reach other nodes.

-### Algorithm Info
+### Algorithm Information

 1. Our implementation of this algorithm takes input of the graph in the form of an adjacency list representation.
 2. The graph auto-generates text based on the graph and procedure to describe what the algorithm is doing, how it is doing it and why.
-3. Each router maintains a table of least cost paths to other nodes
+3. Each router maintains a table of the least cost paths to other nodes.
-4. This algorithm is derived using the Bellman-Ford equation
+4. This algorithm is derived using the Bellman-Ford equation.
 5. The number of iterations the algorithm performs to gain full knowledge of the network is equal to the number of nodes the graph has (worst case).